FeelingFun/sxtools/README.md

 6. Import or load a mesh object
 7. Click on object, press **Add Missing Color Sets**
 8. Done, start painting vertex colors!
+9. (At some point, set a Master Palette location.)

 ## Caveats
-Viewport shading only works on Windows.
-The tools may still be useful on other platforms.
+Viewport shading only works on Windows. **Make sure your viewport is in DX11 Mode!**
+(Windows -> Settings/Preferences -> Preferences -> Display -> Viewport 2.0 -> Rendering engine: -> DirectX 11
 Some tool actions fail if the object has history.
 The toolbox has a built-in warning for when history is detected.
 Some tools are not undo-safe.
 If proper development pipeline is observed, this should not be too hazardous.